venkatsaid/MiniProject/README.md

 This project contains an android application which connects to online database.
 App contains voice input which reads from user and performs actions like changing the images or switch button state changes.

-contributors:     Suresh sir,             venkat sai,yeshwanth sai,koti reddy.
+contributors:venkat sai,yeshwanth sai,koti reddy.
+Guide : Kolluri Suresh